Managing Macs in Your Windows Environment

 From a Windows perspective, the ability for Macs to connect directly to Windows printers, and to connect to LPD printers, will be the most useful option for you.
 Keep in mind that Windows print servers often use either LPD or JetDirect to connect to physical print devices.

 While a Mac can indeed connect directly to the physical printer using the same protocol, remember that you won't be able to use the Windows server computer to manage the print jobs submitted by the Mac.
 As an alternative, having the Mac submit print jobs to the Windows server, rather than directly to the printer, allows the Mac print jobs to be prioritized and managed along with the print jobs being submitted by your Windows client users.

 Embrace Your Macs

 As you can see, getting Macs running on your network and providing them with basic infrastructure services such as networking, file sharing, and printing isn't all that different from providing those same services to Windows client computers.
-In fact, Macs are becoming increasingly capable as full-fledged clients on a Windows network—so much so that I've started running a regular series of Mac interop articles
+In fact, Macs are becoming increasingly capable as full-fledged clients on a Windows network—so much so that I've started running a regular series of

 on my blog.